 Olive oil benefits have enjoyed an enormous resurgence of popularity in recent years as people go back to nature and adopt a more natural (Biblical) lifestyle.
 Olives and olive oil are repeatedly mentioned throughout the Bible as a tangible representation of wealth, health, royalty, wholesomeness, and even good grooming.

-Rich in polyphenols – a type of antioxidant that fights oxidative stress and can help people in their battle against aging-related diseases like cancer heart disease, high blood pressure and cholesterol – pure olive oil should be in everyone’s pantry!
+Rich in polyphenols – a type of antioxidant that fights oxidative stress and can help people in their battle against aging-related diseases like heart disease, hypertension and more – pure olive oil should be in everyone’s pantry!

 Table of Contents

 What are “Good Fats” and “Bad Fats”?